FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text.md

 ## Conclusion

-Modern AI/ML approaches allow process large bodies of unstructured text, extract information to structure it more formally.
+Modern AI/ML algorithms allow processing large corpus of unstructured text and extract information to structure it.
 For instance, information can be organised in a form of knowledge graphs, e.g. RDF linked open data (LOD) graphs.
 The present document provides a typical text processing pipeline to achieve this task, even if in a simplified form.
-In more realistic cases, large text corpora will require more advanced techniques to be deployed, from model training to the development of specific algorithms and the inclusion of expert curators to assist in the creation of the final knowledge graphs.
+In more realistic cases, large text corpora will require more advanced techniques to be deployed, from model training to the development of specific algorithms, and the inclusion of expert curators to assist in the creation of the final knowledge graphs.
 Still, we hope this will provide our readership with a basic understanding of the techniques available to move from unstructured text to generating knowledge graphs.